 This is the fun part.
 How can you make more money with the money you have?
 This is a huge category, and if this is the part that makes you feel overwhelmed, starting small is really all there is to it.

 The first step is usually either your 401k or whatever benefit option you have after college and through your employer (if you don’t have a 9 to 5, take a look at these options).
-Someone has probably told you TAKE THE MATCH, but if not, TAKE THE MATCH.
+Someone has probably told you TAKE THE MATCH.
 It’s money that is already yours, so taking advantage of it if you can makes your money compound (aka grow) more.

 The second is your own engagement in stocks, ETFs, index funds, bonds, securities, etc. These you can invest in yourself, either trading on your own or through automatic payments to a brokerage account.
 Financial planners love brokers like Vanguard or Fidelity because of their low fees.
 Roboadvisors like Betterment and Personal Capital are also disrupting the industry by reduced fees and algorithmic trading.If you’re in need of an investment platform, we’ve discussed a few options in this article.